JGCRI/gcam-doc/gcam-usa.md

 The GCAM model was expanded to include greater spatial detail in the USA region, referred to as GCAM-USA.
 In GCAM-USA the 50 U.S. states plus the District of Columbia are included as explicit regions that operate within the global GCAM model.
 Energy transformation (electricity generation and refined liquids production) and end-use demands (buildings, transportation, and industry) are modeled at the individual state level.
 All primary fossil fuels, biomass, and refined liquids can be freely traded across all states with one endogenously determined price.

-Renewable resource potential is modeled with resource characteristics appropriate for each state.
-Central photovoltaic (PV), concentrated solar power (CSP), and geothermal resources are from Lopez et. al (2012), residential rooftop PV is modeled separately using the supply curves from Denholm and Margolis (2008), and wind resources are from (Zhou et al 2012).
-Fossil and nuclear generation costs are identical across states, as are capital and O&M costs for renewable technologies.

-Under climate policy scenarios, fossil and biomass energy transformation technologies, including electric generation, have the option of utilizing carbon dioxide capture and geologic storage (CCS).
-CCS resources are represented within GCAM-USA as a set of region-specific CO<sub>2</sub> transport and storage cost curves allowing for some inter-state trade of CO<sub>2</sub>.
-This allows the model to account for the heterogeneous distribution of geologic CO<sub>2</sub> storage resources and the proximity of these candidate CO<sub>2</sub> storage formations to existing and future large anthropogenic CO<sub>2</sub> point sources.

-These new CO<sub>2</sub> transport and storage curves are built upon the core methodology and dataset first published by [Dahowski et al. (2005](#_ENREF_2)) and which have been refined and extended as detailed in [Dahowski et al. (2011](#_ENREF_1)); [Dahowski et al. (2012](#_ENREF_3)); [Wise et al. (2007](#_ENREF_4)).
-These supply curves (SI-2.6) incorporate the fact that some regions have limited and expensive CO<sub>2</sub> storage resources, while other regions have relatively inexpensive and abundant endowments of geologic CO<sub>2</sub> storage capacity.

-In most of our scenarios the electricity markets in each state are grouped based on the market structure within the National Energy Modeling System (EIA, 2010) although boundaries are shifted to coincide with state lines (Table 1, also see SI-2.5).
-States compete and trade freely within their markets to satisfy the demand from each load segment individually.
-In our Base scenario we have assumed that inter-regional trade between these markets will remain fixed at the estimated net electricity import/export for the rest of the century.
-This scenario, in essence, assumes that long-distance transmission capacity is not expanded beyond current levels.

-Final demand, including buildings, transportation, and industry, are also modeled at the state level.
-The buildings sector is disaggregated into a residential and commercial sectors, which consumes a suite of energy services comprising heating, cooling, lighting, appliances, cooking, hot water, office equipment, ventilation, refrigeration, and other (Zhou et al. 2014).
-Transportation is disaggregated between passenger, domestic freight, and international shipping (Kim et al 2006).
-Each energy service can be supplied by one or more technologies.

-Industry is modeled in an aggregate fashion with fuel use distinguished by feedstock use, combined heat and power facilities, and other energy use, calibrated by fuel type to the reported values in each state historically (SI-2.2).
-The industrial sector includes all manufacturing, as well as agricultural, construction, and mining energy use, and excludes energy used at refineries and electric power plants.

-Several aspects of the energy system are still modeled at the aggregate U.S. level.
+Note, several aspects of the energy system are still modeled at the aggregate U.S. level.
 Most notably this applies to primary production of fossil resources including oil, gas, and coal.
 The supply of biomass energy feedstocks, which include residues and dedicated energy crops, is modeled at the level of 10 agro-ecological zones (AEZ) in the United States (Calvin et al 2014, Wise et al 2014).
 As with primary fossil resources, biomass feedstocks are assumed to be freely traded at one global price.

 Developing a historical energy balance for model calibration
 ============================================================